 Cotyledon Tomentosa is suitable to plant in the garden as well as in pots.
 Pot plants should be kept in afternoon shade during heatwaves over 40 C (104F) as the leaves can burn and the pot may heat up too much, cooking the roots.
 Plants in the ground should cope with these temperatures as their root system can stay cool.

 In warm and humid environments Cotyledon Tomentosa can get attacked by fungus.
 If dark coloured spots appear, treat with a fungicide.
+Never spray or mist this or any other succulent as there is a greater chance of fungus spots and mildew attacking.

 For best results, water this plant when the potting mix/soil has dried up.
 Cotyledon Tomentosa will cope with droughts, but to prevent soil becoming hydrophobic, it should be watered regularly.

-Cotyledon Tomentosa is thankfully not a favourite of Aphids and Mealy Bugs, but mealy bugs can still attack this plant if there is an infestation nearby.
 Mealy bugs are also more likely to go into the pots and feed on roots.
 If the plant is struggling and there are no obvious reasons, check the roots for white spots (mealy bugs).

 Caterpillars and snails are also known to feed on the Bears Paw, but again, if there is something better to be had nearby, they will leave the Cotyledon alone.